City (CHCO) Stock Rating Lowered by BidaskClub

-BidaskClub lowered shares of City (NASDAQ:CHCO) from a buy rating to a hold rating in a research note released on Thursday morning.
+City (NASDAQ:CHCO) was downgraded by analysts at BidaskClub from a “hold” rating to a “sell” rating in a research note issued to investors on Friday.

-Several other research firms also recently weighed in on CHCO.
-Zacks Investment Research raised shares of City from a hold rating to a buy rating and set a $90.00 price objective for the company in a report on Thursday, August 9th.
-Keefe, Bruyette & Woods reaffirmed a hold rating on shares of City in a report on Thursday, July 26th.
-ValuEngine raised shares of City from a hold rating to a buy rating in a report on Thursday, July 26th.
-Finally, DA Davidson set a $77.00 price objective on shares of City and gave the stock a buy rating in a report on Friday, July 13th.
-Six research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
-City presently has an average rating of Hold and an average price target of $79.67.
+A number of other research analysts also recently issued reports on the company.
+Zacks Investment Research raised City from a “hold” rating to a “buy” rating and set a $90.00 price objective on the stock in a research note on Thursday, August 9th.
+DA Davidson set a $77.00 price objective on City and gave the company a “buy” rating in a research note on Friday, July 13th.
+Keefe, Bruyette & Woods reissued a “hold” rating on shares of City in a research note on Thursday, July 26th.
+Finally, ValuEngine raised City from a “hold” rating to a “buy” rating in a research note on Thursday, July 26th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and two have assigned a buy rating to the stock.
+City currently has an average rating of “Hold” and an average price target of $78.67.

-In other City news, CEO Charles R. Hageboeck sold 3,986 shares of the business’s stock in a transaction dated Tuesday, August 28th.
-The shares were sold at an average price of $81.00, for a total value of $322,866.00.
-Following the sale, the chief executive officer now directly owns 65,959 shares in the company, valued at $5,342,679.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, CAO Jeffrey Dale Legge sold 325 shares of the business’s stock in a transaction dated Wednesday, August 1st.
-The stock was sold at an average price of $80.78, for a total transaction of $26,253.50.
-Following the completion of the sale, the chief accounting officer now owns 5,927 shares in the company, valued at $478,783.06.
+In related news, CAO Jeffrey Dale Legge sold 325 shares of the business’s stock in a transaction dated Wednesday, August 1st.
+The stock was sold at an average price of $80.78, for a total value of $26,253.50.
+Following the completion of the sale, the chief accounting officer now directly owns 5,927 shares of the company’s stock, valued at approximately $478,783.06.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP Craig G. Stilwell sold 2,825 shares of the business’s stock in a transaction dated Tuesday, August 21st.
+The shares were sold at an average price of $82.70, for a total value of $233,627.50.
+Following the completion of the sale, the executive vice president now directly owns 23,942 shares of the company’s stock, valued at $1,980,003.40.
 The disclosure for this sale can be found here.
-Insiders sold 9,156 shares of company stock valued at $748,892 in the last ninety days.
-Corporate insiders own 3.83% of the company’s stock.
+Insiders sold a total of 9,156 shares of company stock valued at $748,892 over the last ninety days.
+3.83% of the stock is currently owned by corporate insiders.

-A number of institutional investors have recently modified their holdings of CHCO.
-Wells Fargo & Company MN raised its position in City by 7.0% in the first quarter.
-Wells Fargo & Company MN now owns 47,637 shares of the bank’s stock worth $3,266,000 after acquiring an additional 3,136 shares in the last quarter.
-Alps Advisors Inc. bought a new stake in City in the first quarter worth about $398,000.
-Victory Capital Management Inc. raised its position in City by 36.7% in the first quarter.
-Victory Capital Management Inc. now owns 5,140 shares of the bank’s stock worth $352,000 after acquiring an additional 1,379 shares in the last quarter.
-Swiss National Bank raised its position in City by 4.6% in the first quarter.
-Swiss National Bank now owns 27,200 shares of the bank’s stock worth $1,865,000 after acquiring an additional 1,200 shares in the last quarter.
-Finally, Schwab Charles Investment Management Inc. raised its position in City by 3.0% in the first quarter.
-Schwab Charles Investment Management Inc. now owns 76,164 shares of the bank’s stock worth $5,222,000 after acquiring an additional 2,252 shares in the last quarter.
-Hedge funds and other institutional investors own 67.81% of the company’s stock.
+A number of institutional investors have recently modified their holdings of the stock.
+UBS Group AG increased its holdings in City by 79.1% during the 1st quarter.
+UBS Group AG now owns 1,734 shares of the bank’s stock worth $119,000 after purchasing an additional 766 shares in the last quarter.
+Crossmark Global Holdings Inc. bought a new stake in City during the 2nd quarter worth approximately $233,000.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS bought a new stake in City during the 2nd quarter worth approximately $246,000.
+WINTON GROUP Ltd bought a new stake in City during the 1st quarter worth approximately $233,000.
+Finally, SG Americas Securities LLC bought a new stake in City during the 2nd quarter worth approximately $258,000.
+66.87% of the stock is owned by institutional investors and hedge funds.

 About City